The Harry E. Foster Charitable Foundation was established in Ontario in 1954 by the late Harry “Red” Foster and other private funding sources.

 Jackie’s “specialness” and the segregation experienced by him and those with similar disabilities was not lost on his older brother.
 Red decided to become actively involved in creating awareness of the contributions those with developmental disabilities could make if given the opportunity.
 Mr. Foster established the Foundation in 1954 to help support the various organizations being formed on behalf of people with developmental disabilities.

-Grants range from approximately $2,000 to $30,000, many on a matching grant basis.
+Grants typically range from approximately $2,000 to $30,000.